teresa-m/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 # Process GC-MS data with a full XCMS workflow (option 2)

-This option follows the standard **XCMS** workflow with GC-MS data at start to obtain in the end a *dataMatrix* file and its corresponding *variableMetadata* file.
+This option follows the standard **XCMS** workflow with GC-MS data as start to obtain in the end a *dataMatrix* file and its corresponding *variableMetadata* file.
 The main difference with the [option 1](#processing-with-metams-option-1) is that the *dataMatrix* file will contain individual peaks rather than pseudo-spectra, and the *variableMetadata* file will contain information about each peak, such as its retention time, m/z, and intensity. **No** `.msp` file will be generated in this case, as the peaks are not grouped into pseudo-spectra so the annotation process will be different.

 > <hands-on-title>Example untargeted GC-MS data processing with the standard XCMS workflow</hands-on-title>
 >